History of workplace health and Safety

 - Stop night-time working by apprentices during the hours of 9pm and 6am

-- Provide suitable clothing and sleeping accommodation to every apprentice
+- Supply suitable clothing and sleeping accommodation to every apprentice

 The introduction of factory inspectors 1833-1868

-Workers tired of spending over 12 hours a day in the factories, began a movement to reduce working days to 10 hours, known as the “Ten Hours Movement”.
-Pressure from the group led to the Factory Act 1833.
+Workers, tired of spending over 12 hours a day in the factories, began a movement to reduce working days to 10 hours, known as the “Ten Hours Movement”.
+This pressure led to the formation of the Factory Act 1833.

-The Act extended the 12 hours working limit to all children and included woollen and linen mills.
-Perhaps the most important development however, was the introduction of factory inspectors.
+The Act extended the 12-hour working limit to all children and included woollen and linen mills.
+Perhaps the most important development, however, was the introduction of factory inspectors.
 The inspectors were given access to the mills and granted permission to question workers.
-Their main duty was to prevent injury and overworking of child workers but were also able to formulate new regulations and laws to ensure the Factories Act could be suitably enforced.
+Their main duty was to prevent injury and overwork of child workers, but they were also able to formulate new regulations and laws to ensure the Factories Act could be suitably enforced.

-Despite only four inspectors being appointed for approximately 3,000 textile mills across the country, they were able to influence subsequent legislation relating to machinery guarding and accident reporting.
-A growing public interest in worker’s welfare, influenced in part by popular writers such as Charles Dickens, saw inspector numbers grow to 35 in 1986.
-The type of workplaces they were able to enter also grew to cover the majority of workplaces.
+Despite only four inspectors being appointed for 3,000 textile mills across the country, the inspectors were able to influence subsequent legislation relating to machinery guarding and accident reporting.
+A growing public interest in worker’s welfare, influenced in part by popular writers such as Charles Dickens, saw inspector numbers grow to 35 in 1886.
+The type of businesses they were able to enter also grew to cover most workplaces.

 The introduction of ‘duty of care’ 1837

-On May 30th 1835, Charles Priestley suffered a broken thigh, dislocated shoulder and several other injuries after a wagon cracked and overturned due to overloading by his employer, Thomas Fowler.
+The first known duty of care case is that of Charles Priestly in 1835, who suffered several injuries after a wagon cracked and overturned due to overloading by his employer, Thomas Fowler.

 Priestly spent nineteen weeks recovering at a nearby inn, which cost him £50 (a considerable amount at the time).
-Priestly sued Fowler for compensation relating to the accident – the first documented case of an employee suing an employer over work-related injuries.
-The jury awarded Priestley £100 in a landmark case which established the idea that employers owed their employees a duty of care.
+Priestly sued Fowler for compensation relating to the accident, making this the first documented case of an employee suing an employer over a work-related injury.
+The jury awarded Priestley £100 in a landmark case which established the concept that employers owed their employees a duty of care.